MakerPrepLA/makerprepla/lessons/lesson14/lesson14.md

 4.  ... that targets the element with the id "everything" and increases its font-size
 5.  ... that targets all elements with the class "holder" and adds a black border
 6.  ... that targets all li elements within ul elements and bold them
-7.  ... that targets p elements coming immediately after an h1 element and makes it green
+7.  ... that targets p elements coming immediately after an h1 element and makes it green (**Hint:** Look up how to select HTML tags that are siblings)
 8.  ... that targets the element with the id of "secret" and changes its display property to 'none'
 9.  ... now change #secret's display property back to block
 10.  ... that targets the element with the id of "change-me" and changes its text to a new sentence